cloverbloom/knowledge-base/systems.md

 * Ultimately this book is not revolutionary -

 	* **it is simply presenting things you already know in a way that you cannot ignore**

+### [Planning Your Week]

+- Weekly planning should take 15-30 minutes.
+- Track habits daily (health-focused) and tasks weekly (goal-focused).
+- Prioritize Health, Happiness, and Wealth—in that order.
+- Schedule a consistent weekly planning session (e.g., Sunday morning).
+- Use a physical planner to reinforce commitment and visibility.
+- Clearly define measurable execution strategies and performance blocks:
+  - Strategic, Buffer, and Breakout blocks.
+- Include predictable events and commitments to realistically structure your week.
+- Keep your weekly plan visible and accessible throughout the week.

 ### [Execution System]
 *****